anabramos/k9sisters-project/README.md

     - blog-post-1.html/ blog-post-2.html/ blog-post-3.html/ blog-post-4.html

         <img src="assets/design/lighthouse/acessibility-full-blog.png" style="width: 50%">

+## Deployment

+- The website was deployed using GitHub Pages.
+For that, the following steps were taken:
+    1. From the GitHub repository page go to 'Settings'.
+    2. From 'Settings', scroll until the 'GitHub Pages' section.
+    3. At the 'GitHub Pages' section open the dedicated GitHub Pages tab by clicking on the link.
+    4. In the new tab select the main branch using the dropdown menu and click 'Save'
+    5. A link will be provided where the website is now published.

+- Forking
+    - To use this project as a reference or starting point, or even to propose changes to it, you can fork this repository by following these steps:
+        1. From the GitHub repository page click on 'Fork' in the top-right corner.
+        2. Create a new repository with a new name based on this project.
+        3. Make sure to credit the project in case you decide to use any of the original code.

 ## User Experience (UX)
 The user experience for the website is build with 3 personas in mind.
 Each persona presents a different user story and different goals when accessing the website.